 Life Cycle Rituals

-And so we lay out a pathway through life, accompanied by rituals that carry us over thresholds of learning, growing, graduation, marriage and loss.
-Buoyed by community and inspired by ritual, these life transitions are opportunities to reflect on where we have been and where we are going.
+Judaism guides us along a pathway through life by providing rituals that sustain us through birth, learning and growing, family building, and loss.
+Buoyed by community and inspired by Torah, these life transitions are opportunities to reflect on where we have been and what lies ahead.
 They help us consider what is precious to us and to convey our most deeply held values.

 There are few moments more glorious than the sight of a newborn or young child hoisted high in the air by the Rabbi before receiving a Hebrew name.
 Relatives and friends join the congregation for Shabbat morning service.
 Before the open Torah, spontaneous words of blessings, songs of praise and expressions of delight shower the family as we welcome another new life to our community.